ariellouise/top_pizza_nyc_cli/README.md

 # Top Pizza NYC

-This gem scrapes the Complex website's "Top 25 Pizza Places in NYC."
+This program scrapes the Complex website's "Top 25 Pizza Places in NYC."
+Allows users to enter a number 1-25 from an ordered list to view each restaurant name, description, address and neighborhood individually.
+User will be able to loop through the program indefinitely until given the command to exit.

 ## Installation